ZiyiWang58/casa0018/Assessment/Project/dataset_notes.md

 - paper bags
 - yoghurt containers

+## Iteration note
+The previous third class (`general_waste`) performed poorly because it contained visually inconsistent objects.
+In the second round, it was replaced with `used_tissue`, which provided a more visually coherent category for training.

 ## Collection principles
 - collect my own images
 - keep classes as balanced as possible